 The optimal spacing schedule involves reviewing material at 3 days, 8 days, 12 days, and 27 days after initial learning.
 Morning review sessions are particularly effective due to higher alertness levels, and this pattern combats the forgetting curve where 42% of information is lost within 20 minutes without review.

-Interleaved practice involves mixing different topics or problem types during study sessions rather than studying one topic completely before moving to another.
+Interleaved practise involves mixing different topics or problem types during study sessions rather than studying one topic completely before moving to another.
 Students who used interleaving answered over three times more questions correctly one week after testing compared to those who revised materials in blocks.

 Why should students avoid listening to music whilst revising, even instrumental music?